Pewww/mobx-light-form/README.md

     });
   }

-  public toPersonDto() { // Convert data to be sent to the server here.
+  public toDto() { // Convert data to be sent to the server here.
     return {
       personName: this.name.value
     };